baotramduong/Porfolio_Project_The_Movie_Industry/README.md

             Budget vs Profit:
             - p = 0.358
-            - Production budget is positively correlated with worldwide profit .
+            - Production budget is positively correlated with worldwide profit.

             - The average production budget in general is $68M dollars.
+            - The average worldwide profit in general is $179M dollars.

-            - The average production budget in top 100 performers is $151M dollars
+            - The average production budget in top 100 performers is $151M dollars.
+            - The average worldwide profit of the Top 100 performers is $624M dollars.

             Decision: $150M and up

 **Question 2:** What kind of movie contents, in term of genre, source, creative type, production method, perform the best?